 - Pour the batter into the prepared cake pan.
 Bake for 35 minutes, until the top of the cake is golden and a toothpick inserted in the center of the cake comes out clean.
 Allow the cake to cool completely in the pan on a wire rack.

-- Make the frosting.
-In a large bowl or the bowl of a stand mixer, beat butter and shortening until smooth.
+- In a large bowl or the bowl of a stand mixer, beat butter and shortening until smooth.
 Add vanilla and mix well.
 Add sugar slowly – one cup at a time – beating well on medium speed and scraping the bowl often.
 When all sugar is added the frosting will be dry.
 Then add milk and beat at high speed until the frosting is light and fluffy.
 Add the food coloring one drop at a time, beating well between each addition, until the desired shade of blue is reached.

 - In a small bowl, combine the cocoa powder and vanilla extract for the chocolate speckles and whisk until smooth.
 Dip the bristles of a small, new/clean, stiff-bristled paint brush into the chocolate mixture.
 Holding the paint brush over the frosted cake, use your finger to gently pull back the bristles (away from the cake) and then release them (towards the cake) to flick the chocolate speckles onto the frosting.